Guardainfante/Guardainfante/README.md

 The hoopskirt that seemed so “monstrous” in Paris and London was viewed much more favorably in Vienna, a Spanish ally with a common Habsburg bond, which was the destination of the infanta Margarita (1651–73).
-The daughter of Philip IV and Mariana of Austria, Margarita is best known as the little girl at the center of Vel azquez’s Las Meninas (1656) ), which features the five-year-old infanta wearing a guardainfante almost as wide as she is tall.
+The daughter of Philipp IV. and Mariana of Austria, Margarita is best known as the little girl at the center of Vel azquez’s Las Meninas (1656) ), which features the five-year-old infanta wearing a guardainfante almost as wide as she is tall.